 Fans can travel west on Beach Boulevard and run into Biloxi Beach.
 Right on the Gulf of Mexico, Biloxi Beach has been heavily refurbished since the effects of Hurricane Katrina and features soft, white sandy beaches for the public.
 East of the park, fans can find the Hurricane Katrina memorial and northwest of the park, fans can find Beauvoir House, the former home of the first and only Confederate President, Jefferson Davis.

 As far as other sporting options go, there are not too many in Biloxi.
-Fans visiting are not too far from New Orleans, which is a major sports city, and Hattiesburg, which features the athletic teams of Mississippi State.
+Fans visiting are not too far from New Orleans, which is a major sports city, and Hattiesburg, which features the athletic teams of Southern Mississippi.

 Fans travelling to the Gulfport have the opportunity to say in one of the surrounding casinos, including the Beau Rivage, Harrah’s or the Hard Rock.
 All are easily within walking distance of the park.
 For those who do not wish to stay in a casino, the Best Western Oak Manor is right beside the park.

 Biloxi Shuckers fans are generally a laid back and quiet crowd.
 They are friendly and knowledgeable about baseball and their team.
 As expected, the volume increases significantly when the Shuckers are doing something good.
 Attendance, however, has not been a run-away success.
 In the 2016 through 2018 seasons, the Shuckers ave averaged over 2,500 fans, a far cry from a sell-out.
 As compared to other teams in the Southern League, this puts Biloxi in either 7th or 8th place in the ten team league.